 Have students suggest how to end the sentence in a way that follows the pattern.
-(One response might be "... one-fourth of the song.")
+(One response might be "... called Anwar.")

-4. Have students work in groups of two or three to generate other sentences, with other people or animals as the subject, that follow the same pattern.
-You can have students do this orally or put their sentences in writing.

-5. Point out the subject and verb in the original sentence (queen ate) and ask students to identify the subjects and verbs in the sentences they created.
-(Not all students will be able to do this, but having all the sentences follow the model will help them understand.)

-6. Continue the activity with other sentences suggested in Step 1 or other sentences from the story that you have chosen.
+- 4. Have students work in groups of two or three to generate other sentences, with other people or animals as the subject, that follow the same pattern.
+You can have students do this orally or put their sentences in writing. - 5.
+Point out the two prepositional phrases in the model sentence and ask students to identify the two prepositional phrases in the sentences they created.
+(Not all students will be able to do this, but having all the sentences follow the model will help them understand.) - 6.
+Continue the activity with other sentences.
+Here are two more possibilities, or choose other sentences that you prefer: